Owaisi urges T'gana to implement NHRC order in encounter case

 The Majlis Bachao Tehreek (MBT) has also demanded implementation of the NHRC order and the arrest of all the policemen involved in the encounter.

-MBT spokesman Amjedullah Khan welcomed the NHRC order directing the state government to pay compensations to the families of Viquar Ahmed, Syed Amjed Ali, Mohammed Zakir, Mohammed Haneef and Izhar Khan who were killed on April 7, 2015, at Alair, Nalgonda district while being taken from the Warangal Jail to Nampally court in Hyderabad.
+MBT spokesman Amjedullah Khan welcomed the NHRC order directing the state government to pay compensations to the families of Viquar Ahmed, Syed Amjed Ali, Mohmmed Zakir, Mohammed Haneef and Izhar Khan who were killed on April 7, 2015 at Alair, Nalgonda district while being taken from the Warangal Jail to Nampally court in Hyderabad.

 He said all the five men shown as accused in three cases, including the killing of two home guards were later acquitted by the court.